Ranchero-Software/NetNewsWire/Technotes/Widgets.md

 # Widgets on iOS

-There are _currently_ four widgets available for iOS:
+There are _currently_ seven widgets available for iOS:

-- 1x small widget that displays the current count of each of the Smart Feeds.
+- 1x small widget that displays the current count of each of the Smart Feeds
 - 3x medium widgets—one for each of the smart feeds.
+- 3x large widgets—bigger versions of the medium widgets

 ## Widget Data
 The widget does not have access to the parent app's database.
 To surface data to the widget, a small amount of article data is encoded to JSON (see `WidgetDataEncoder`) and saved to the AppGroup container.